philbudne/xxl/doc/prehistory.md

 with, called jsparse.py

-In December 2013 I made notes about a type system, and thoughts about "sc2k", a SNOBOL4 for the 2000's, entiled "ASAP (as simple as possible) but not simpler" where code in brace enclosed blocks generated a closure.
+In December 2013 I made notes about a type system, and thoughts about "sc2k", a Snocone (rational SNOBOL4) for the 2000's, entiled "ASAP (as simple as possible, but not simpler)" where code in brace enclosed blocks generated a closure.

 LULL